barelyhuman/froutes/README.md

 -   A very limited cli, no hot reload, no file watcher, it literally just runs a simple processor for reading the file system as of now.

--   Only dynamic files are supported, not dynamic folders so you can't possible create a folder structure for a route like `/api/user/:id/posts`.
-But you can create routes like `/api/user/:id` and `/api/user/posts/:id`.
-(Ahead on the roadmap)

 -   Since the lib uses the native node HTTP right now, you are limited to it's request and response functions.

 ### Usage